Skip to content

 Frequently asked questions

-What is the best golf booking system?
+What is the best booking software for indoor golf simulators?

-The best golf booking system is the one that fits how your venue runs: ideally a flat monthly fee with 0% commission on bookings, built-in access control for bays and simulators, a fast mobile booking flow, and support for memberships.
+The best booking software for indoor golf simulators is the one that fits how your venue runs: a flat monthly fee with 0% commission on bookings, simulator and door access control built in, a mobile booking flow customers can finish without creating an account, payments taken up front, and membership support.
 No single product is best for every venue — judge each option against those criteria.
-BookMyBays is built to tick every box for indoor golf venues, driving ranges and golf courses.
+BookMyBays is built to tick every box for indoor golf simulator venues, driving ranges and golf courses.

-Pricing usually takes one of three shapes: a flat monthly subscription, a per-resource fee, or a percentage of every transaction — and some systems combine them.
+Pricing usually takes one of three shapes: a flat monthly subscription, a per-bay or per-resource fee, or a percentage of every transaction — and some systems combine them.
 BookMyBays starts at around £30/month for two simulators with 0% commission on bookings, while percentage-based systems can add 3-4% to every booking on top of any subscription.

-Do golf booking systems charge transaction fees?
+Do golf simulator booking systems charge transaction fees?

 Many do.
-Some take 3-4% of every booking on top of the subscription fee, which adds up quickly for a busy venue.
+Some take 3-4% of every booking on top of the subscription fee, which adds up quickly for a busy simulator venue.
 Others, including BookMyBays, charge 0% commission on bookings.
 Separately, the underlying card processor (such as Stripe) charges its own fee — that applies whichever system you choose.

-Is there a free golf booking system?
+Is there free booking software for golf simulators?

 Written by The BookMyBays Team.
-BookMyBays builds booking and access-control software for indoor golf venues, driving ranges and golf courses.
+BookMyBays builds booking and access-control software for indoor golf simulator venues, driving ranges and golf courses.
 This guide deliberately sets out the criteria rather than ranking rivals — so you can judge every option, ours included, on the same terms.

 Spotted something out of date?
 Email [email protected] and we’ll fix it.
-Last updated 16 May 2026.
+Last updated 12 July 2026.